scala-js/scala-js/linker/shared/src/main/scala/org/scalajs/linker/backend/wasmemitter/README.md

 The indirection to get at `$arrayUnderlying` elements is not ideal either, but is no different than what we do in the JS backend with the `u` field.
 In the future, Wasm might provide the ability to [nest an array in a flat layout at the end of a struct](https://github.com/WebAssembly/gc/blob/main/proposals/gc/Post-MVP.md#nested-data-structures).

+With *custom descriptors*, we also define distinct vtable types for each of the `$XArray` structs, because described and descriptor structs must always correspond 1-1.

 ## Order of definitions in the Wasm module

 For most definitions, Wasm does not care in what order things are defined in a module.